zaphB/paperman/README.md

 All functionality is available through the `paperman` shell command, which has a number of subcommands.
 Use `paperman --help` or `paperman <subcommand> --help` for instructions on how to use possible options and parameters.

-The behavior of paperman is controlled by its config file, which is a yaml formatted plain text file found at `~/.config/paperman/paperman.conf` on Linux systems.
+The behavior of paperman is controlled by its config file, which is a yaml formatted plain text file found at `~/.config/paperman/paperman.conf` on linux systems.
 Feel free to adjust the config according to your needs.
 Deleting an entry restores the default value on the next run of paperman.

 ## Managing a human-readable, searchable library for .pdf and .bib files